-The intersessional meetings are informal meetings that need not be more than two days long, permitting them to be scheduled during the same week as the meetings of related Conventions or activities.

-The intersessional meetings could comprise a thematic segment and a preparatory segment:

-- The thematic segment would provide for an interactive discussion on current issues and challenges as proposed by the President. - The preparatory segment will address any issue pertaining to the preparation of the Meeting of States Parties upon proposal of the President.
+- 27. The intersessional meetings are informal meetings that need not be more than two days long, permitting them to be scheduled during the same week as the meetings of other Conventions or activities. - 28.
+The intersessional meetings could comprise a thematic segment and a preparatory segment: - a.
+The thematic segment would provide for an interactive discussion on current issues and challenges as proposed by the President.

-States Parties as well as other Convention actors, including the UN, the ICRC and the ICBL, have an opportunity to provide comments and views during these meetings.
+- b.
+The preparatory segment will address any issue pertaining to the preparation of the Meeting of States Parties upon proposal of the President. - 29.
+States Parties as well as other Convention actors, including the United Nations, the ICRC, the ICBL and the GICHD, have an opportunity to provide comments and views during these meetings.